-became our Patron.
-His Highness has been a passionate supporter of Purebred Arabian racing worldwide and he is also patron of the Arab Horse Society.
+Arabian racing began in the UK in 1979.
+Later, when the Arabian Racing Organisation (ARO) was established in 1999, His Highness Sheikh Hamdan bin Rashid Al Maktoum, became ARO’s Patron.
+His Highness was a passionate supporter of Purebred Arabian racing worldwide and was also patron of the Arab Horse Society.

-His Highness recently expressed his aims in supporting ARO.
+His Highness expressed his aims in supporting ARO.
 “We want to see more participants in the sport from Britain.
 We want them to appreciate the beauty and strength of the Arabian horse.
 It is important to us that people are aware of the noble attributes of the Arab horse and the thrill that competition in races can bring.
 We do not want it to be solely a sport for owners from the Middle East.
 We want everyone to recognise the magnificence of the Arab horse.”